 Every pool should be constructed with a drain plug in the bottom “main” drain – under the grate.
 Opening this plug allows any water underneath the empty shell to run up into the shell, equalizing the pressure.
 Failure to open the plug may result in the shell being pushed up out of the ground by the water pressure underneath.

 We have run across a few older pools in the past where the builder had skimped and installed a drain without a removable plug.
 In these cases it is highly recommended that a service technician drill a hole in the drain body that will allow any ground water pressure to relief itself, then later install a plug before refilling.
 We can drill and install the plug if requested – and will recommend so if we discover a missing plug.

 However, don’t let this over worry you.
-As long as the process is done correctly, as with Tampa Pool Restorations, there is very little to no chance of the pool “lifting” or “popping” out the ground.
+As long as the process is done correctly, there is very little to no chance of the pool “lifting” or “popping” out the ground.